ghemur/DataScience---Getting-and-Cleaning-Data/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z coordinates.

 Features are normalized and bounded within [-1,1].
 Therefore, they do not have units; the values express the relative position within a normal distribution.

+For these features, mean and standard deviation were computed, and the names of the corresponding variables were annotated with "mean" and "std".
 The list of features:

 ```{r}